Eller Undergraduate Honors Program

 McCord Scholars receive $5,000 in the fall semester and $5,000 in the spring semester during their first year in the professional program (i.e., junior year).
 McCord Scholars are expected to remain active in the McCord Scholars Program for the duration of the professional program, with the intention that senior students will mentor junior students.

 - Enrolled in the Eller College Professional Program, a two-year management program completed in the junior and senior year of the undergraduate experience resulting in a baccalaureate degree

-- Member in good standing of the Business Program, maintaining a minimum 3.6 cumulative GPA
+- Member in good standing of the Business or Economics Program, maintaining a minimum 3.6 cumulative GPA

 - Actively involved in student and professional organizations and have a demonstrated track record of leadership